Big Tech: European Union

 In June 2020, the European Union opened two investigations into Apple.
 The first investigation focused on whether Apple uses market dominance to stifle competition in music and book streaming.
 The second investigation focused on Apple Pay.
 Apple limits the use of the iPhone's NFC technology by financial institutions, including banks.

 According to former European Commissioner for Competition Margrethe Vestager, fines are insufficient to deter anticompetitive practices.
 Vestager stated, "Fines are not doing the trick.
 And fines are not enough because fines are a punishment for illegal behaviour in the past.
 What is also in our decision is that you have to change for the future.
 You have to stop what you're doing."

 In September 2021, the United States and European Union began negotiating a joint approach to Big Tech regulation.
 The European Parliament passed the Digital Markets Act (DMA) in March 2022 to restrict data collection from European users, require social media interoperability, and allow alternative app stores and payment systems for Apple and Google smartphones.
 The EU also passed the Digital Services Act (DSA) in April 2022, which requires tech companies to take down hate speech and child sexual abuse, and ban advertising targeting gender, race, religion, and childhood.
 Both the Digital Markets Act and Digital Services Act were enacted by the EU in July 2022.
 The EU defined Alphabet, Amazon, Apple, ByteDance, Meta, and Microsoft as "gatekeepers" under the DMA in September 2023, and required them to comply by March 2024.
 On June 24, 2024, the European Union charged Apple with breaching the Digital Markets Act, potentially resulting in a significant fine.
-A final decision is expected by March 2025.
+On April 23, 2025, the Commission found Apple and Meta in breach of the Digital Markets act, and fined Apple and Meta with €500 million and €200 million respectively.
 The EU is also investigating Apple's new terms and fees for app developers, criticizing the company's restrictions and handling of AI-powered features in the EU.